 Loading Speed is an Important SEO Ranking Factor

 Not only will the website feel snappy to users, but it also will help you on search engine results pages.
-53% of traffic on the web comes from organic placement on search engine results’ pages (this means, on average, half of the revenue generated from a site comes from organic traffic), and this shows how immensely important search engine placement is for any website.
+53% of traffic on the web comes from organic placement on search engine results’ pages.
+This means, on average, half of the revenue generated from a site comes from organic traffic.
+This shows how immensely important search engine placement is for any website.
 Along with SEO image optimization, lazy loading is one of the best ways to increase the loading speed of a site.

 The Ability to Add and Update Any Image on Demand